A common question that circles in the expat community in Croatia often is “How much will I be charged in taxes if I buy something online from abroad”?

 - Calculation of customs duties, etc.

-The declaration process can vary depending on which shipping company is used to send the package.
-For example, the declaration procedure is different for Hrvatska pošta than it is for Overseas Express or DHL.
-[Read: Hrvatska pošta – Croatian postal office]
+The declaration process can vary depending on the shipping company.
+For example, the declaration procedure of Hrvatska pošta is different than the one of Overseas Express or DHL.

 Declaration process in Hrvatska pošta